13432 Preston Drive, Marshall, MI 49068

 A Professional Surveyor is duly licensed by law to practice professional surveying and hold above all other things, the accuracy of the survey work.
 In cases of controversy, the Surveyor may appear in court as your expert witness if necessary.
 No one other than the Surveyor can assume responsibility for the accuracy of the survey work.

 Members of the Michigan Society of Professional Surveyors have subscribed to a Code of Minimum Standards of Practice which ensures a complete and high standard of work.
-Anyone with complaints or concerns about a surveyor can contact the State of Michigan’s Department of Licensing and Regulatory Affairs at WWW.MICHIGAN.GOV/SURVEYORS.
+Anyone with complaints or concerns about a surveyor can contact the State of Michigan’s Department of Licensing and Regulatory Affairs at www.michigan.gov/lara/bureau-list/bpl/occ/prof/surveyors.

 RECORDING OF SURVEY